MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-resource-roles-renew-extend.md

 ![](media/azure-pim-resource-rbac/aadpim_rbac_extend_failed_existing_request.png)

-Go to the **Pending requests** tab in the left pane to view the status of your requestion or to cancel it.
+Go to the **Pending requests** tab in the left pane to view the status of your request or to cancel it.

 ![](media/azure-pim-resource-rbac/aadpim_rbac_extend_cancel_request.png)